Saggi432/grafana-k8s-dashboard/README.md

 The grafana app seems to have few issues while working on k8s cluster in cloud env atleast when i tried.

 - The endpoint it refers to the node exporters are changed.
-- The auth works for TLS/Basic not for webhook which we dont have for the cloud k8s deployment like gcloud..etc;
+- The auth works for TLS/Basic not for webhook which we have for cloud k8s deployment like gcloud..etc;
 - The cluster config is not able to add any more clusters as the UI seems to be broken.
  - I had few issues rendering the panels